ethstorage/es-node/docs/archiver/archiver-guide-sepolia-sync-gamma.md

 ### Restart op-node with the Archive API

+The timing of restarting the stopped op-node is crucial for this test.
+Ensure that:
+- At least one batch transaction has been submitted to L1 since the op-node stopped
+- The most recent batch has exceeded the mocked retention period

-Restart the op-node with the following command:
+Restart the op-node at the appropriate time with the following command:

 ```bash
 export L1_RPC_URL=http://65.108.230.142:8545